-Only the VNS Therapy magnet should be used with your VNS Therapy System.
+Only the magnet provided by your doctor should be used with your VNS Therapy system.
 If you lose your magnet or need extra magnets, contact your doctor.
 In an emergency, you may try other strong magnets.
-The use of other magnets will not harm the VNS Therapy System, but there is no way to know in advance whether a magnet other than the VNS Therapy magnet will work.
+The use of other magnets not supplied by your doctor will not harm the VNS Therapy system, but there is no way to know whether a magnet other than the LivaNova magnet will work.
+Details about the LivaNova magnet can be found in the Patient Magnet Directions for Use at www.livanova.com.